reziozhou/gitskills/readme.txt

 Creating a new branch is quick AND simple.
 It' another test.
+Another remote branch.